-In our hurry up digital world, we confuse regular texting as connection, in truth the biology of love requires real presence with full use of our senses.
+In our “hurry up” digital world, we confuse regular texting as connection.
+In truth, the biology of love requires real presence with full use of our senses.
 Intimate bridges to the heart traverse our neurological networks that begin with our eyes.
-Eye gazing, even for only five seconds, look up and see the person speaking to you across the counter.
-Look up and hold your partners gaze when she shares her concerns about the car or the kids.
+Try eye gazing, even for only five seconds.
+Look up and see the person speaking to you across the counter.
+Look up and hold your partner’s gaze when they share their concerns about the car or the kids.
 The practice of training your eyes on the ones you love, extending from five seconds to thirty will teach you the truth of finding eternity in a minute.
-It will also prepare you for the simplest yet most extraordinary shift you can make to your physical love making.
+It will also prepare you for the simplest – yet most extraordinary – shift you can make to your physical love making.

 Taking this practice into the bedroom by deliberately setting your breath together during intercourse is like adding jet fuel to the heat that penetration generates.
 Aligned breathing regulates the container of your passion so that both partners share the continuous awareness of each other’s deepest states.
 This kind of sexual listening opens the simple yet profound transformative force of awakened love to your intimate life.
 Again, this practice is more challenging than it sounds on the surface.
 Adding breath consciousness elevates penetrative rhythms into a rain dance and conversation into connection.